r5py/r5py/docs/user-guide/user-manual/detailed-itineraries.md

 # Compute travel times with a detailed breakdown of the routing results

-In case you are interested in more detailed routing results, you can use a `DetailedItinerariesComputer` instead of the `TravelTimeMatrixComputer`.
-This will provide roughly the same information as in the previous examples, but it also brings more detailed information about the routes.
+In case you are interested in more detailed routing results, you can use `DetailedItinerariesComputer`.
+In contrast to `TravelTimeMatrixComputer`, it reports individual trip segments, and possibly multiple options for each trip.

-`DetailedItinerariesComputer` produces information about the used routes for each origin-destination pair, as well as total time disaggregated by access, waiting, in-vehicle and transfer times:
+As such, `DetailedItinerariesComputer`’s output is structured in a different way, too.
+It provides one row per trip segment, multiple trip segments together constitute a trip option, of which there might be several per `from_id`/`to_id` pair.
+The results also include information on the public transport routes (e.g., bus line numbers) used on the trip, as well as a {class}`shapely.geometry` for each segment.

 ```{code-cell}